UQ-PAC/BASIL/src/test/readme.md

    ```
    To stop the instance, use the "stop" subcommand.

+   Inside the Docker container, the Git repository root will be available at the same file path.
+   Files on your computer outside this directory will be unavailable unless manually mounted.

+   **If you are on MacOS**, see the section near bottom for important notes.

 6. The last two steps will have to be repeated if the Docker image changes.

 ### Building with Docker